Mentaleak/MacroPaste/README.md

 ## Notes
 - Ensure MacroPaste is running and visible in the tray before use.
 - If the tool isn't working, verify that your hotkey doesn't conflict with another application.

----

-## License
-This tool is released under the MIT License.
-See `LICENSE` file for more details.

----

-## Contributions
-Pull requests and feedback are welcome!
-Feel free to fork the repository and enhance the tool.

----

-## Author
-Maintained by [Your Name or Organization].